Pound Cake Recipe

 Instructions

-2. In a medium bowl, whisk together the milk, eggs, and vanilla until just combined.
+• In a large bowl, whisk the eggs, buttermilk, and vanilla until evenly combined.
+Set aside.

-4. Scrape the batter into the prepared pan and smooth the top with an offset spatula or the back of a spoon.
-Bake for 45 to 55 minutes, or until the cake is golden brown and a thin wooden skewer or toothpick inserted into the center of the cake comes out clean.
+• Scrape the batter into the prepared Bundt pan and smooth the top.
+Bake for 55 to 65 minutes, or until the cake is golden-brown and a toothpick inserted halfway between the side of the pan and the central tube comes out clean.

 Nutrition Information